 The Diamond Tetra fish, better known to aquarium lovers as the Moenkhausia pittieri, is a member of the family Characidae and was originally found living in the Venezuelan Lake Valencia and a few select Venezuelan rivers.
 Male species of the fish may grow between two to 12 inches.
 Females are usually smaller.
-Although not a brightly colored fish, the Diamond Tetra is a silver color with green-colored highlights.
+Although not a brightly coloured fish, the Diamond Tetra is a silver colour with green-coloured highlights.
 It stands out due to its beautiful reflective scales.
 In baby Diamond Tetras, the shimmering effect of its scales hasn't yet developed.
 It'll become evident as it ages.

 Breeding Diamond Tetra Fish

 The most difficult process of breeding Diamond Tetra fish is getting the right pairs together.
 Mature males have longer fins than females, especially when it comes to dorsal fins.
 Although females will most likely be smaller than the males, females that are ready for breeding often appear to be of a stockier shape.
 After selection of a pair of Diamond Tetras is complete, they should be separated and conditioned with good food.
 During the conditioning phase, they should be fed their prefered live food and also some frozen food.
 This should last for around 10 days.